By Jo Varnish

 I drove away on autopilot.
 My thoughts were rapid fire.
-My shame at not having been screened before, and my worry about what if, collided with imagining how my mum must have felt when she was diagnosed with a brain tumor at exactly my age.
+I as ashamed at not having been screened before, and imagined how my mum must have felt when she was diagnosed with a brain tumor at exactly my age.

 At home, I did what I always do when it comes to potentially stressful issues: I researched the worst case scenario.
 I Googled myriad possible outcomes and treatments.
 Despite no medical training, and knowing that my research amounted to minimally useful information, the stress lifted as I read.
 I pretended I was in the driver’s seat.
 And that’s why, in the early hours of the morning, I felt a wave of triumph when I found a photograph of a benign breast mass that closely matched the image of mine.
 Unscientific to the point of being ridiculous, but for some reason it calmed me.

 After a weekend on my laptop, I was ready for my biopsy.
 As the Lidocaine kicked in, Dr. L. began.
 There was a lot of pressure as she inserted the guide, took three samples, and then placed a tiny titanium marker in me for future reference.